 MRFSC Abatement Assistance

-MRFSC's program is a REACTIVE SERVICE.It responds to Notices to Abate, Violations from San Bernardino County, CAL FIRE, local fire departments as well as insurance letters.This program is NOT a general maintenance service, landscaping or yard work service.
+MRFSC's program responds to Notices to Abate, Violations from San Bernardino County, CAL FIRE, local fire departments as well as insurance letters.This program is NOT a general maintenance service, landscaping or yard work service.
 If you are looking for contractors, please visit our Contractor page

 Once the property is brought into compliance it is with the understanding that the owner will maintain the defensible space.
 Repeat years of assistance may not be considered.

-If you have received a Notice from the County, CAL FIRE, a fire department or insurance correction letter, please use the form to the left or call 866-923-3473.
+If you have received a Notice from the County, CAL FIRE, a fire department or insurance correction letter, please use the form to the left to submit a request for assistance or call 866-923-3473.

 IF YOU RECEIVE A NOTICE after you are on our list, you MUST contact MRFSC immediately to avoid penalties and fees.
 Email or fax the notice to MRFSC so we can also contact the agency issuing the notice.
 Our fax # is 866-923-3473 or email info@FireSafeNow.org.